 Both offer multiple tours and have competent, knowledgeable local guides.
 Just make sure you tip your guide at the end!

 2. See the Street Markets in Mong Kok

 Located on Kowloon, Mong Kok is a winding area of narrow streets known for its markets.
-To really get a sense of the city, some here and soak up the frenetic atmosphere, see the sights, and bask in the organized chaos of Hong Kong.
-If you’re looking for inexpensive souvenirs be sure to check out the Ladies Market (it has lots of bargain clothing, accessories, and souvenirs) and the Temple Street Night Market (which is more of a flea market).
+To really get a sense of the city, come here and soak up the frenetic atmosphere, see the sights, and bask in the organized chaos of Hong Kong.
+If you’re looking for inexpensive souvenirs, be sure to check out the Ladies Market (it has lots of bargain clothing, accessories, and souvenirs) and the Temple Street Night Market (which is more of a flea market).
 Even if you don’t plan on buying anything, you should still visit some of the markets.
 You’ll get a much deeper feel for the city and there is lots of great people-watching here too.

 Tung Choi St, Mong Kok, Hong Kong and Temple St, Jordan, Hong Kong.
 The markets are open every day, starting around noon and closing in the late evening (times vary).